jbinkley60/MezzmoArtworkChecker/README.txt

+v1.0.10

+- Added retry setting in the configuration file for IMDB.
+Previously the default would be to stop fecthing imags after 3 consecutive failures.
+The new default is 5 retries and can be set as high as 10.

 v1.0.9

 - Added "noactor" command line option which will provide the Mezzmo data (i.e. movie title and file name) for any actor / actress which isn't found on IMDB and TMDB.
 These are typically typos, improper spellings, other